Hearing

 - Multiple assessments with an audiologist over a period of time.
 The specific number of visits and the timing between them will depend on the specific risk factor identified.

-What if my child does not show any permanent hearing loss at the surveillance visit?
+What if my child does not show any change in hearing at the surveillance visit?

 Babies who qualify for the single surveillance visit and “pass” are discharged and are no longer monitored by the program.
 Those who “pass” and are on one of the multiple assessment tracks will be recalled for the next regularly scheduled follow-up until they reach the end of their assessment track when they will be discharged.

-What if my child does show hearing loss on a surveillance visit?
+What if my child does show a change in hearing on a surveillance visit?

-A child who shows hearing loss will have a complete audiological diagnostic assessment to determine if the hearing loss is permanent or not.
-If there is any permanent hearing loss, additional services and referrals would be discussed and initiated.
+A child who shows a change in hearing will have a complete diagnostic audiology assessment to determine if the change is permanent or not.
+If there is any permanent change, additional services and referrals would be discussed and initiated.